-40.(1) Subject to subsections (3) and (4), the information officer of a governmental body may refuse a request for access to a record of the body-
+39. (1) Subject to subsections (3) and (4), the information officer of a governmental body may refuse a request for access to a record of the body-

-- (a) containing an opinion, advice or recommendation obtained or prepared, or an account of a consultation or deliberation that has occurred, for the purpose of . assisting to formulate a policy or take a decision in the exercise of a power conferred, or performance of a duty imposed, by the law if- - (i) the knowledge that disclosure of the record were possible could reasonably be expected to have frustrated the deliberative process in a governmental body or between governmental bodies by inhibiting the candid-

-- (aa) communication of such opinion, advice or recommendation; or(bb) conduct of such consultation or deliberation; or - (ii) the disclosure of which would, by premature disclosure of a policy or contemplated policy, be likely substantially to frustrate the success of that policy; - (b) the disclosure of which would be likely to jeopardise the effectiveness of a testing, examining or auditing procedure or method used by a governmental body; - (c) containing evaluative material, whether or not the person who supplied it is identified in the record, if the disclosure of the material would breach an express or implied promise- - (i) which was made to the person who supplied the material; and - (ii) which was to the effect that the material or the identity of the person who supplied it or both would be held in confidence; or

-(d) containing a working draft or note of an official of a governmental body, and if the refusal of the request would be in the public interest.
+- (a) if the record contains an opinion, advice or recommendation obtained or prepared, or an account of a consultation, discussion or deliberation that has occurred, including, but not limited to, minutes of a meeting, for the purpose 10 of assisting to formulate a policy or take a decision in the exercise of a power or performance of a duty conferred or imposed by law and if- - (i) the knowledge that disclosure of the record were possible could reasonably be expected to frustrate the deliberative process in a governmental body or between governmental bodies by inhibiting the 15 candid- - (aa) communication of that opinion, advice or recommendation; or (bb) conduct of that consultation, discussion or deliberation; or - (ii) the disclosure of the record would, by premature disclosure of a policy or contemplated policy, be likely substantially to frustrate the success of 20 that policy; - (b) if the disclosure of the record would be likely to jeopardise the effectiveness of a testing, examining or auditing procedure or method used by a governmental body; - (c) if the record contains evaluative material, whether or not the person who 25 supplied it is identified in the record, and the disclosure of the material would breach an express or implied promise which was- - (i) made to the person who supplied the material; and - (ii) to the effect that the material or the identity of the person who supplied it, or both, would be held in confidence; or - (d) if the record contains a working draft or note of an official of a governmental body.

-(2) For the purposes of subsection (l)(c) "evaluative material" means an evaluation or opinion compiled-
+(2) In subsection (1)(c) "evaluative material" means an evaluation or opinion prepared-

-- (a) for the purpose of determining the suitability, eligibility or qualifications of the individual to whom the evaluation or opinion relates- - (i) for employment or for appointment to office; - (ii) for promotion in employment or office or for continuance in employment or office; - (iii) for removal from employment or office; or - (iv) for the awarding of any scholarship, award, bursary, honour or similar benefit; or - (b) for the purpose of determining whether any scholarship, award, bursary, honour or similar benefit should be continued, modified, cancelled or renewed.
+- (a) for the purpose of determining the suitability, eligibility or qualifications of 35 the person to whom or which the evaluation or opinion relates- - (i) for employment or for appointment to office; - (ii) for promotion in employment or office or for continuance in employment or office; - (iii) for removal from employment or office; or

+- (iv) for the awarding of a scholarship, award, bursary, honour or similar benefit; or - (b) for the purpose of determining whether any scholarship, award, bursary, honour or similar benefit should be continued, modified, cancelled or renewed.

-(3) Subsection (1) does not apply to a record in so far as it consists of an account of, or a statement of reasons for, a decision taken in the exercise of a power conferred or performance of a duty imposed by the law.
+(3) Subsection (1) does not apply to a record in so far as it consists of an account of, or a statement of reasons for, a decision taken in the exercise of a power or performance of a duty conferred or imposed by law.